When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Related works

 \subsection{Scaling Laws and Model Efficiency}

-A classical assumption underpinning the scaling paradigm is that larger models consistently outperform smaller ones across domains~\cite{kaplan2020scaling}.
+A classical assumption underpinning the scaling paradigm is that larger models consistently outperform smaller ones across domains~(\cite{kaplan2020scaling}).
 This assumption has driven state-of-the-art progress in NLP, where models are trained in a self-supervised manner on colossal amounts of text --- a setting fundamentally different from the data-scarce, domain-specific regime we consider.
 Several lines of work challenge its generality in vision.
-The lottery ticket hypothesis shows that sparse subnetworks within large models can match full model performance~\cite{frankle2018lottery}, suggesting substantial parameter redundancy.
-EfficientNet~\cite{tan2019efficientnet} demonstrated that compound scaling outperforms naive parameter scaling and introduced \textit{model efficiency}, i.e., detection performance per unit of model size, as the operationally relevant criterion for resource-constrained deployment, a definition we adopt directly.
-Vision transformer scaling studies further reveal diminishing returns at larger scales~\cite{beyer2022better}, suggesting that the relationship between model size and performance is neither monotonic nor universal.
+The lottery ticket hypothesis~(\cite{frankle2018lottery}) shows that sparse subnetworks within large models can match full model performance, suggesting substantial parameter redundancy. \cite{tan2019efficientnet} demonstrate that compound scaling outperforms naive parameter scaling and introduced \textit{model efficiency}, i.e., detection performance per unit of model size, as the operationally relevant criterion for resource-constrained deployment, a definition we adopt directly.
+Vision transformer scaling studies further reveal diminishing returns at larger scales~(\cite{beyer2022better}), suggesting that the relationship between model size and performance is neither monotonic nor universal.
+More broadly, \cite{zhai2022scaling} show that these diminishing returns are not confined to specific architectures but reflect a structural property of the scaling regime itself --- one that breaks down precisely when the data abundance assumption fails.

 Two distinct notions of efficiency recur in this literature and are worth distinguishing explicitly. \textit{Model efficiency} (mAP per unit of model size or parameters) captures the static deployment cost --- the criterion relevant when memory footprint constrains model selection on edge devices. \textit{Inference throughput} (mAP per unit of inference time, typically visualized as accuracy--FPS Pareto frontiers) captures the dynamic deployment cost --- the criterion relevant when latency constrains real-time operation.
 These two notions are correlated but not equivalent: a model with a small memory footprint may not be the fastest at inference, particularly when input resolution increases GFLOPs independently of parameter count.
 Most prior work optimizes for one criterion implicitly without acknowledging the other; we address both explicitly and show that, in our setting, the same configurations dominate on both axes simultaneously.